The-Open-Market/tom/TROUBLESHOOTING.md

 ## Could not decrypt Error

 If there are any errors for not being able to decrypt an order.
-Simply delete the local storage in the web-application.
+Simply delete the all the keys from local storage in the web-application (under dev. settings for the page -> Storage -> Local Storage) and refresh the page to regenerate the encryption/decryption keys.